darciopacifico/taskmanager/README.md

 As consumer example, there is an Invoice Processor and a Birthday Greatings Processor apps.
 Both sample apps only print log messages.

-When a new taskconsumer app is instantiated or stopped, the Zookeeper imediatelly rebalance the message delivery to all instances.
+When a new taskconsumer app is instantiated or stopped, Kafka + Cluster/Sarama lib immediately rebalance the message delivery to all remaining and/or new instances with same groupid, no matter how many instances or instance location.

 ## How to start the solution